7RU7H/CTFs/TryHackMe/Markdown/Stealth/Stealth-Helped-Through.md

 ![](patt-startinghereforamsibypasses.png)

-The play being that once successful bypassing AMSI I then I may have to execute in memory as there may be a nasty custom script to re-enable or restart AMSI every couple of minutes as AMSI can be unhooked, reflected state to itself, etc.
+The play being that once successful bypassing AMSI I may then have to execute in memory as there may be some nasty custom script to re-enable or restart AMSI every couple of minutes as AMSI can be unhooked, reflected state to itself, etc.

 From early adding a chunking and recombining into a big base64 blob
 ```bash